buildkite/agent-stack-k8s/docs/git_settings.md

         fetchFlags: -v --prune --tags
 ```

-## Overriding other git settings (v0.16.0 and later)
+## Overriding other Git settings (v0.16.0 and later)

-From v0.16.0 onwards, many more git flags and options supported by the agent are
+From v0.16.0 onwards, many more Git flags and options supported by the agent are
 also configurable with the `checkout` block.
 Example:

 ```yaml